 According to the ALBC, a heritage breed must meet 3 qualifications.

 - They must breed naturally.
 We all understand what this means.
 It’s interesting to note a heritage breed turkey must have naturally mated grandparents and parents.

 - They must be able to endure a lengthy, natural, outdoor reproduction system.
 A breeding hen is productive for 5 to 7 years on average.
 A breeding Tom is productive for 3 to 5 years on average.

 - They must have a slow growth rate.
 It takes a heritage breed turkey 28 weeks to reach its marketable weight.
 The slow growth rate gives them time to develop their skeletal system and internal organs so they can handle the weight of their muscle mass.

 I was able to determine the temperature needs to be 5-10 degrees warmer than it does for chicks the first couple of weeks.
 It’s also better for them to have their food and water elevated to neck level.
-Other than these two small differences, they are brooded pretty much the same as chicks.
+Other than these two small differences, they are pretty much the same as brooding mail order chicks.

 We ordered 15 Chocolate Turkey poults.
 Three died within the first two days.
 The stress of shipment and shipment injuries killed them.
-By the 7th day, I had lost 5 more poults to respiratory problems due to shipment stress.
+By the 7th day, I had lost 5 more poults to shipment stress.
 This is why I will change the way I purchase any new bird for our farm.
-You can read more about it in Caring For Mail Order Chicks.

 I was sick at heart but determined to do all I could for the remaining 7.
 They made it to the outside in what I thought was a healthy state, then it happened.